pliang279/MultiBench/sphinx/source/start/generalguide.rst

-General Usage Guide
+Continuous Integration Guide
 *******************

-General Repo Structure
+Repo Structure
 =========================

 MultiBench is separated into several sub-packages, each of which handle separate functionality regarding either the set of reference implementations or the actual benchmarking process accordingly: